spencerjpotts/Ark-FisherMan/README.md

  - Client And Server May Not Register, Good ms/ping equals happy catching!!
 LAG
  - Check resolution and game graphics for the required SPECS!!
  If you have any other conspiracies for the line snap write an issue and then get a tissue. :P

 # Support

 # Help
 If you want Other Resolutions PLEASE Message Me With All 9 Character Screen Shots, "Please Don't Send Me dual Monitor Screen Shots" (Only Ark) :)

 # Bugs
-The more people that test it, more bugs can be found.
+The more people that test it, more bugs can be found and fixes.
 MAKE SURE TO SUBMIT AN ISSUE IF PROBLEMS!

 # Credits